lallaria/Archipelago/worlds/dontstarvetogether/docs/en_Don't Starve Together.md

 location checks, and each player will receive Archipelago items.
 If you chose the survival goal type, only the longest-living survivor will count for the victory condition.

+## I am new to Don't Starve Together, or I find the game too hard!

+Don't Starve Together is designed to be an unforgiving survival game, while also being scaled for multiplayer.
+Yet it is very learnable, and offers several solutions for the challenges it presents to players, even if playing solo.
+Additionally, there are several ways to customize the game, which are just as valid as playing the game on default settings.

+If you want an easier experience:
+- Do not enable caves or ocean regions in your YAML.
+Choose the survival goal, or choose Eye Of Terror as your goal boss.
+- Set Extra Damage Against Bosses to the highest setting in your YAML.
+- Set your server playstyle to Relaxed.
+- Play with mods.
+- Use the [Don't Starve Wiki](https://dontstarve.wiki.gg).
+Especially for Crock Pot recipes.
+- Ask for advice.